jarmo/candalf/README.md

 ```

 Running `candalf` requires **root** permissions so prefix it with `sudo -H` when
 not running as a root.
-Everything else is the same as running `candalf` regularly to cast spells to
+Everything else is the same as running `candalf` to cast spells to
 remote systems via SSH.

-SSH server does not need to be running to use Candalf on a local system.
+SSH server does not need to be running to use Candalf on a local system of course.

 ## Best Practices

-* Use `--dry-run` mode before casting spells for real to see what would happen
+* Use `--dry-run` flag before casting spells to see what would happen
 after your last changes.

 * Write spell scripts like you would write database migrations - keep in